littlesaints/functional-streams/README.md

 ### Functions for stream processing

 #### - Fork
-Creates multiple streams from a single stream of inputs.
-It can be configured for firstMatch or allMatch modes.
+Create multiple streams from a single stream of inputs.
+Configure it for firstMatch or allMatch modes.

 [more details and example](link to javadoc)